Baumgartner Law Firm

 Angel Reyes III is a Houston, TX attorney with 30 years of experience handling burn injury, accident, and wrongful death cases.

-This directory page is designed to help burn injury survivors and their families in the Houston metropolitan area understand the local medical landscape, the relevant Texas laws that govern burn injury claims, and how to connect with attorneys who handle these cases.
-Nothing on this page constitutes legal advice, and outcomes in any individual case depend on specific facts and circumstances.
+This directory page is designed to help burn injury survivors and their families in the Houston metropolitan area understand the local medical landscape, the Texas statutes most commonly cited in burn injury matters, and how to connect with attorneys who handle these cases.
+Nothing on this page constitutes legal advice, and outcomes in any individual case depend on specific facts and circumstances that only a licensed Texas attorney can assess.

-Houston is fortunate to have several nationally recognized burn care resources.
-The Joseph M. Still Burn Center at Doctors Hospital at Renaissance serves the broader Texas region, but within Harris County itself, the University of Texas Medical Branch (UTMB) Blocker Burn Unit in nearby Galveston is one of the oldest and most established burn units in the country and regularly receives patients transferred from Houston-area hospitals.
+Houston has several nationally recognized burn care resources.
+The University of Texas Medical Branch (UTMB) Blocker Burn Unit in nearby Galveston is one of the oldest and most established burn units in the country and regularly receives patients transferred from Houston-area hospitals.
 For pediatric burn patients, the Shriners Children's Texas facility in Galveston provides specialized care for children at no cost to families, regardless of ability to pay, and has treated burn patients from the greater Houston area for decades.

 Within Houston proper, Memorial Hermann - Texas Medical Center operates a Level I Trauma Center that provides acute burn care and stabilization, and Ben Taub Hospital, part of Harris Health System, is a major public safety-net trauma center that also treats serious burn injuries.
 Houston Methodist Hospital and HCA Houston Healthcare facilities across the metro area may provide initial emergency treatment before transfer to a dedicated burn unit when necessary.
 Understanding where a patient receives care can matter in a legal case, because medical records from these institutions form a critical part of documenting the nature and extent of injuries.